super3/IRC-Bot/README.md

 1. Place the IRC-Bot folder in your server directory or htdocs.
 2. Create or edit a config file with your details (layne_bot.php and wild_bot.php are two working examples).
-3. Open that config file in your browser, or a command line.
+3. Open your config file in your browser, or a command line.
 4. The bot will run as long as the command line or browser is open.
+5. Have fun!

 Sample Usage and Output
 -------